haffmans/Maxis-formats/docs/simcopter-max-format.md

 		int32: Number of unique vertices, including the origin vertex.
 This is the number of vertices stored in the corresponding object block.
 		int32: Always 0.

-	Duplicate GEOM table follows.
+	Duplicate geometry name table (each entry is 36 bytes long):
-		9xint32 in a row, just copies of the int32 set above, except without Flags and with a prepended ID
+		9 x int32 in a row, just copies of the int32 set above, except without object count and with a prepended ID.
+One fewer entry than the previous table (first entry with filename is omitted).

-	(geom object table)
+	Object table:
 		Offsets are stored in the first int32 in the name table

 'OBJX': marks an Object.
 Items in the Names table point here.